viq854/gattaca-public/README.md

 #### Clustering

-To cluster the contigs, please execute the following script.
+Contigs can be clustered by executing the following script:

 ```
 python $(GATTACA_HOME)/src/python/gattaca.py cluster \